RadialDevGroup/ombudsman/management/OFFBOARDING.md

 ### [Slack](https://radialdevgroup.slack.com/admin)

+Change the email to their personal email, and send them an email notifying them you did that.
 Convert the account to a multi-channel guest account.
 They will remain a member of the #guest-help, #guest-general, #random, and #lunch channels.